shuaichenphysics/shuaichenphysics.github.io/_posts/2023-11-30-supercurrent_sc.md

 $$

-We need an excited state to see the supercurrents.
+We need an excited state to show the supercurrents.
 There are two types of excitations.
 The first one is the Fermionic Bogolibov quasiparticle
 $$\gamma_{\mathbf{k}\sigma}^{\dagger}\vert\mathrm{BCS}\rangle$$ with
 an energy $$E=E_{GS}+E(\mathbf{k})$$.
 It has a finite energy gap.
 In